pushexpress/pushexpress-android-fcm-example/README.md

 If everything went as it should've, you can peek into logcat and confirm that Firebase has been initialized.
     <img src="/docs/images/firebase_init.jpg">

+## Handling an api requests inside the application itself.